Student Resources and Activities

-The Math Readiness Program encompasses MATH G010, Elementary Algebra, and MATH G030, Intermediate Algebra, which provides the entry-level Math knowledge, skills, and techniques required to enter upper-level Math sections.
-This program focuses attention on student- specific needs, tutoring, and other support programs to assist students in becoming successful in their Math course, and lays the foundation for the advanced/transfer Math courses.
+The Developmental Math Program encompasses MATH G010, Elementary Algebra, MATH G030, Intermediate, MATH G040, Accelerated Elementary and Intermediate Algebra, and MATH G080, Pre-statistics, which provides the entry-level math knowledge, skills, and techniques required to enter upper-level math sections.
+This program focuses attention on student- specific needs, tutoring, and other support programs to assist students in becoming successful in their math course, and lays the foundation for the advanced/transfer math courses.

 Writing and Reading Center

 The Writing and Reading Center offers many short courses that help students improve their reading and writing skills.
 The courses focus on understanding college-level texts, writing essays and research papers, and improving vocabulary and grammar skills.
 All courses include one-on-one tutoring with experienced instructors.
 Each course can be taken for units of credit, and all courses are open for enrollment until week 12 of the semester.
 Fee varies from course to course.
-Please call for additional information.
+Pl

 Mathematics Computer Lab